Securely Aggregated Coded Matrix Inversion: Inverse Approximation Algorithm

+Recall that in order to solve \eqref{OLS} with the CG method in the case where $\Ab$ is neither symmetric, positive-definite, nor square, we apply the CG iteration to the normal equations: $\Ab^\top\Ab\yb=\Ab^\top\theta$.
 This follows by setting the derivative of \eqref{OLS} to zero.
 In our scenario, we are assuming that $\Ab\in\GL_N(\R)$, hence $\Ab^\top\Ab$ is full-rank and symmetric, thus CG in its simplest form can be used to solve the minimization problems of Algorithm \ref{inv_alg}.
 By \cite[Theorem 38.4]{TB97}, it follows that each instance of \eqref{inv_LS} converges in at most $\tilde{N}$ steps. \end{proof}

-Even though Proposition \ref{rel_err_bound_prop_CG} guarantees convergence in at most $\tilde{N}N$ steps, it does not assume floating-point arithmetic.
+Even though Proposition \ref{rel_err_bound_prop_CG} guarantees convergence in at most $\tilde{N}N$ steps, it does not assume finite floating-point precision.
 Therefore, this does not hold in practical settings.
 Our experiments though show that after significantly less steps, we achieve approximations of negligible error, which is sufficient for ML and FL applications.